-Female founded Spot Parking was one of 15 global companies chosen to participate in the GLP without even stepping foot in the Mile High city.
-Here, Spot’s CEO Elizabeth Zealand shared her experience of a virtual immersion at this year’s event.
+Female founded Modii (formerly Spot Parking) was one of 15 global companies chosen to participate in the GLP without even stepping foot in the Mile High city.
+Modii’s CEO, Elizabeth Zealand, shares her experience of a virtual immersion at this year’s event.

 The program is a free business acceleration initiative that provides business owners an introductory tool kit with best practices and key information they need to know when doing business in Colorado’s capital.
 They empower companies looking to begin their operations in Denver by providing them with the tools to successfully position their business in the city and prepare for future expansion.